jido/Arcadam/Quirks.md

 Without the leading space the paragraph would be outside the list.

-All the indented lines that follow are at the same nesting level, unless a nesting element or a block is used.
+All the indented lines that follow are at the same nesting level, unless a nesting element or a free block is used.

 The following are equivalent: